Coosu/OSharp.Beatmap/README.md

-# Beatmap-Info-Editor
+# OsuLib
-Editor for .osu file
+Use osulib to do some works.
+Or use editor to manage .osu files.